MasterBladeX/Novel-2-EBook/README.md

 ## Keep in mind!

-If you come across bugs or suggestions for future updates don't hesitate to open up a "new issue" in the issue tab or write me an email at [andriux19960823@gmail.com](mailto:andriux19960823@gmail.com).
+There are currently no plans to add any more features or websites to this project but if you have suggestions for future updates or come across any bugs don't hesitate to open up a "new issue" in the issue tab or write me an email at [andriux19960823@gmail.com](mailto:andriux19960823@gmail.com).

-### Planned features and updates

-- Cover editing and custom covers
-- More ebook formats
-- More websites

 ## License